nsnarender5511/cpp-site/crules-website/docs/developer-guide/testing.md

 }
 ```

+## Test Mocks

+For testing functionality that interacts with external systems (like Git repositories), we use mocks.

+The `internal/utils/testutils` package provides helper functions and mock implementations to facilitate testing.

 ## Continuous Integration

-We use GitHub Actions for continuous integration testing:

-- Every push and pull request triggers the test suite
-- Tests run on multiple operating systems (Linux, macOS, Windows)
-- Both Go 1.18 and 1.19 are tested
+The cursor++ project uses GitHub Actions for continuous integration.
+The CI pipeline runs all tests on each pull request and commit to the main branch.

-See [.github/workflows/test.yml](https://github.com/nsnarender5511/crules/blob/main/.github/workflows/test.yml) for the CI configuration.
+See [.github/workflows/test.yml](https://github.com/nsnarender5511/cursor++/blob/main/.github/workflows/test.yml) for the CI configuration.

 ## Debugging Tests